Dutch PM condemns protests by farmers at minister's home | Headlines

 Farmers argue they are being unfairly targeted and shown little concern for their futures.

-Christian Democrat lawmaker Derk Boswijk tweeted on Wednesday that he was staying home after his family, including his 4-and 7-year-old children, "received a visit."
+Christian Democrat lawmaker Derk Boswijk tweeted on Wednesday that he was staying home after his family, including his 4-and 7-year-old children, "received a visit".
 He added: "This way of demonstrating serves no purpose.
 Stop it!"
-"You can demonstrate, but in a civilized way," Prime Minister Mark Rutte said from a NATO summit in Madrid.
+"You can demonstrate, but in a civilised way," Prime Minister Mark Rutte said from a NATO summit in Madrid.

 "So don't block highways, don't set off fireworks outside a minister's house and spread manure and ... scare two children, and endanger families."
 The Dutch national police chief also weighed in, saying officers have fined dozens of farmers in recent days and prevented more road blockades.